 Requirements for a Wrongful Death Case in Florida

 A wrongful death lawsuit in Florida can often be filed by one personal representative acting on behalf all eligible family members directly affected by the deceased’s passing.
 Florida Statutes section 678.18 describes the judicial procedure of a wrongful death lawsuit.
-A wrongful death claim in Florida has to be filed within 4 years in order to gain proper compensation.
+A wrongful death claim in Florida has to be filed within two years in order to gain proper compensation.

 The following requirements must be met when filing a wrongful death lawsuit: